KKolmakova/Basic/README.md

 # Basic
-There is project, with using different basic technologies
+There is project, with using different basic technologies.
+Project created in order to developt skills.